 David's paintings depict natural forms and spaces on solid, wood panels.
-They use the chemical qualities of oil washes to disrupt, dissolve or decay the image surface.
+The chemical qualities of oil washes are used to disrupt, dissolve or decay the image surface.
 The light, space and forms are shifting, living and dying, displaying a fragile and temporary nature.
 The dynamic of his work has emerged from travelling back and forth between Ireland and Hong Kong, where David lived for over 11 years.

 Previous work in music/score and film has recently come to the fore and has found a form in his recent short film, Eó Mughna’s Lament, which was commissioned by The Dock.
 This work deepens and expands on the themes of his paintings.